RTradeLtd/TxPB/doc/CONFIGURATION.md

     # the address to expose the net/http/pprof endpoint on
     endpoint: 127.0.0.1:9091
   # ipfs http gateway configuration
+  # this is currently disabled, and is not parsed
   gateway:
     # enables the http gateway
     enabled: true